AntonSmatanik/coderama-movie-database/README.md

 ## Corner cases

 - if an incorrect route is entered, the router displays a Not Found page
-- if movie id is incorrect, Movie detail page displays an error
+- if movie id is incorrect, Movie detail page displays an appropriate error
 - if movie can't be found in the API, Error message from the response is displayed
 - if is used wrong API KEY, Error message from the response is displayed
 - if API URL is wrong, Error message is displayed